Government House is the official residence of the BC Lieutenant Governor. It’s a grand historic building with beautiful gardens and views of Victoria.

 About Government House

-Overnight visitors to Government House over the years have included King George and Queen Elizabeth I, in 1939, and, much more recently, the Royal Couple William and Kate.
+Overnight visitors to Government House over the years have included King George and Queen Elizabeth, the queen mom, in 1939, and, much more recently, the Royal Couple William and Kate.

 Both the original and second generations of Government House were destroyed by fire, in 1899 and 1957 respectively, and the present-day version was built to resemble and in the same modern-Tudor-revival-style of the second.